The following is additional information regarding the PhD in Counselling Psychology program. Click headings to view content.

 Counselling psychology is a broad specialization within professional psychology concerned with using psychological principles to enhance and promote the positive growth, well-being, and mental health of individuals, families, groups, and the broader community.
 Counselling psychologists bring a collaborative, developmental, multicultural, and wellness perspective to their research and practice.

-The PhD in Counselling Psychology is a scientist-practitioner program and is currently accredited by the Canadian Psychological Association (CPA), the American Psychological Association (APA) and the Ordre des psychologues du Québec (OPQ).
+The PhD in Counselling Psychology is a scientist-practitioner program and is currently accredited by the Canadian Psychological Association (CPA) and the Ordre des psychologues du Québec (OPQ).
 The program aims to develop professionals who are prepared to:

 - Contribute to the advancement of knowledge in the field of counselling psychology.

 - Practice from a strong evidence base.

 - Take a leadership role in community, professional and university organizations in counselling psychology.

 Graduates of the program may practice in educational, health, community, or university settings and are eligible to join the OPQ.

 The PhD in Counselling Psychology is made up of several elements including

 - course requirements